 10. Nauset Light Beach, Eastham

-If you want to enjoy the classic flavors of a Cape Cod Clambake but can’t get a fire permit or aren’t up for preparing it yourself, consider bringing a to-go clambake from a local seafood restaurant to the beach, or work with a catering company to organize a beach or backyard clambake.
+If you want to enjoy the classic flavors of a Cape Cod Clambake but can’t get a fire permit or aren’t up for preparing it yourself, consider bringing a to-go clambake.
+You can grab one from a local seafood restaurant and bring it to the beach.
+Another option is to work with a catering company to organize a beach or backyard clambake.

 Check out these 10 Great Clambake Catering Companies on Cape Cod and the Islands:

 1. Chatham Bars Inn Summer Clambake Dinner

 Description: fresh local seafood and vegetables from the inn’s farm, steamed traditionally over hot rocks at The Beach House Grill at the Chatham Bars Inn.
 The dinner is on the pricey side but worth it for the delicious pit-style clambake, the view, and the experience.
 The inn’s permanent clambake pit was dug with an excavator and contained two tons of fieldstone!